peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.3 Waveshare 400x300 Pi Pico display

-This display has excellent support for partial updates which are fast, visually unobtrusive updates.
-They have the drawback of "ghosting" where the remnants of the previous image is visible.
+This display has excellent support for partial updates which are fast and visually unobtrusive.
+They have the drawback of "ghosting" where remnants of the previous image are visible.
 At any time a full update may be performed which removes all trace of ghosting.
 This model of display has low levels of ghosting and thus is supported by micro-gui.
 The model supports hosts other than the Pico via a supplied cable.